canonical/operator/HACKING.md

 ## How to Pull in Style Changes

 The documentation uses Canonical styling which is customised on top of the [Furo Sphinx theme](https://github.com/pradyunsg/furo).
-The easiest way to pull in Canonical style changes is by using the Canonical documentation starter pack, see docs [here](https://canonical-starter-pack.readthedocs-hosted.com/) and repository [here](https://github.com/canonical/sphinx-docs-starter-pack).
+The easiest way to pull in Canonical style changes is by using the Canonical documentation starter pack, see [docs](https://canonical-starter-pack.readthedocs-hosted.com/) and [repository](https://github.com/canonical/sphinx-docs-starter-pack).

 TL;DR: